dankelley/dankelley.github.io/_posts/2016-02-21-landsat-hue-2.md

 Fig 2A is as in [1] and it has green hues that are natural, and also that permit detection of vegetation in various regions of Halifax that I know to be green in winter.
 Fig 2B has little to commend it, so it needs no further comment.
-The snow in Fig 2C is distractingly pink, and in 2D is (to a lesser extent) distractingly green.
-I still prefer 2A, but both 2C and 2D achieve the practical aim of discerning between regions with green and bare trees.
+The snow in Fig 2C is distractingly pink, but in 2D this hue is reduced.
+Again, the "D" parameters yield reasonably pleasing results.

-FIXME: can I remove a bit of green tinge in 2D without wrecking 1D?

 Now, we apply the same arguments to the Halifax summer scene.
-Notice that Fig 3C is reasonably good.
 ![center]({{ site.url }}/figs/2016-02-21-landsat-09.png)
 ![center]({{ site.url }}/figs/2016-02-21-landsat-10.png)
 ![center]({{ site.url }}/figs/2016-02-21-landsat-11.png)
 ![center]({{ site.url }}/figs/2016-02-21-landsat-12.png)

+Although 3C and 3D both show the green regions of the city well, the features are perhaps more discernible in 3D.

 # Conclusions

-The 'C' variants of the figures are all reasonably good, and this suggests new defaults for `plot.landsat()`, namely
+The 'D' variants of the figures are all reasonably good, and this suggests new defaults for `plot.landsat()`, namely

 {% highlight r linenos=table %}
-plot.landsat(..., red.f=2.2, green.f=1.6, blue.f=5, offset=rep(0,4), ...)
+plot.landsat(..., red.f=1.7, blue.f=1.5, green.f=6, offset=c(0,-0.05,-0.2,0), ...)
 {% endhighlight %}

-where `offset` is unchanged from before.
+Even with just three test cases in consideration, it seems clear that these values are preferable to the old defaults of `red.f=2`, `green.f=2`, `blue.f=4`, and `offset=c(0,0,0,0)`.

+It should be noted that all of these schemes are simply linear transformations, and so cannot be expected to yield the flexibility achieved with nonlinear transformations, as in [1].

+Another issue that deserves consideration (perhaps in Part III in this series) is whether the `terralook` system is the best for practical purposes.
+Note that in [1], the green band of the satellite was used, whereas in `terralook`, that band is discarded and instead red, blue, and nir are used for a basis set (see the help for `plot.landsat()`.)

 # References and resources